 For performance majors, the research paper will address historical, theoretical, and/or pedagogical aspects of the recital repertoire with bibliographic documentation.
-The scope and content must be defined by students in their proposals.
+The paper typically focuses on a selected work / composer / performer or pedagogical focus, and not the recital's entire repertoire.
+The scope and content must be defined by student in their proposals.